zulip/zulip/templates/zerver/help/zulip-on-android.md

     ![Login form](/static/images/help/android-log-in.png)

-* If you prefer to log in with your Google account, press the **Sign in with Google** button.
+* If you prefer to log in with your Google account, press the **Log in with Google** button.

     ![Google button](/static/images/help/android-google-sign-in-button.png)